-- 1. Loosen and remove packing flange nuts. - 2.
-Raise packing flange, packing follower and spring washers up the valve stem.
+Raise packing flange and packing follower up the valve stem.

-Note: If the new packing rings are solid endless rings (i.e., TFE V-ring, grafoil, etc.), the actuator stem coupling will have to be disconnected.
+NOTE: If the new packing rings are solid endless rings (i.e.: TFE V-ring, grafoil, etc.), the actuator stem coupling will have to be disconnected.
 Refer to the actuator removal section of these instructions for details of coupling removal.
-If the coupling is to be removed, the packing box flange, follower and springs can be removed completely.
+If the coupling is to be removed, the packing box flange and follower can be removed completely.